36 Hours In Asheville Itinerary To See The Best Of The Area

 Day 3: Heading Out

-If you have half a day in Asheville before heading out, these are a few of our final suggestions.
+If you have half a day in Asheville before heading out, these are our final suggestions.
 However, if you skip Biltmore altogether, driving the Blue Ridge Parkway is another great way to spend 36 hours in Asheville for Day 2.

 8. Drive down the scenic Blue Ridge Parkway